yubin-park/cs534/README.md

   1. [The Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/) by Trevor Hastie, Robert Tibshirani, and Jerome Friedman
   1. [A Course in Machine Learning](http://ciml.info/) by Hal Daum&#xE9; III
 - Office Hours
-  - 2:30 pm ET - 3:30 pm ET on Monday at [Kaldi's Coffee at the ESC](https://kaldiscoffee.com/pages/kaldis-coffee-at-the-esc)
+  - 2:30 pm ET - 3:30 pm ET on Monday at [Zoom]()
-  - 3:00 pm ET - 4:00 pm ET on Wednesday at [Kaldi's Coffee at the ESC](https://kaldiscoffee.com/pages/kaldis-coffee-at-the-esc)
+  - 3:00 pm ET - 4:00 pm ET on Wednesday at [Zoom]()
 - TA Office Hours
-  - Jing Ma
+  - Han Xie (email: {firstname}.{lastname}@emory.edu)
-    - 4:00 pm ET - 5:00 pm ET on Wednesday at [MSC Lab](http://www.mathcs.emory.edu/computinglab.php)
+    - 4:00 pm ET - 5:00 pm ET on Wednesday at [Zoom]()
-  - Mani Sotoodeh
-    - 4:00 pm ET - 5:00 pm ET on Monday at [MSC Lab](http://www.mathcs.emory.edu/computinglab.php)
+- 100% Online Class
+  - This course is offered 100% online using these tools:
+    - [Canvas](https://canvas.emory.edu/courses/76953): Canvas will be used to track assignments, grades, and important announcements.
+    - [Zoom](https://emory.zoom.us/): Zoom will be used for the synchronous online lectures.
+Please check the Zoom link on the Canvas course page.
+    - [Slack](https://slack.com/): Slack will be used as the main communication tool for the class e.g. questions regarding homeworks, lectures, etc.

 ## Schedule

 | Date | Topic | Reference | Assignment |